Why does software need maintanence?

 At Polydelic we want to keep our costs as low as possible for our clients.
 To avoid maintenance, we use many managed services by large cloud providers who offer cost-effective and auto-scalable solutions with high SLAs (over 99.999%).

-Unfortunately, you still need to keep an eye on these providers and adjust your applications around them, but at least you can avoid hiring dedicated operations specialists and quality control folks, sometimes costing upwards of $200 an hour.
+Unfortunately, you still need to keep an eye on these providers and adjust your applications around them, but at least you can avoid hiring dedicated operational specialists costing upwards of $200 an hour.

 The great thing about managed services is that they already have teams of developers setup offering you 24/7 support and server motoring.
-Why do all of this yourself manually when others have mastered it over the years?
+Why do all of this yourself manually when others have mastered it for years?